ruzmishael/pred_prey_eco_cs/README.md

 # pred_prey_eco_cs
 Prey-Predator Ecosystems (Shark-Fish-Algae)

-This repository contains a NetLogo simulation of a predator-prey ecosystem, featuring sharks (predators) and fish (prey).
+This repository contains a NetLogo simulation of a predator-prey ecosystem, featuring sharks (predators), fish (prey), and algae.

 **Agents**